argz777/google-play-auto-upload/README.md

 # google-play-auto-upload
-Workflow that automatically builds, generate aab, and uploads it to your Google Play Console
+Workflow that automatically builds, generate aab, adds tags, creates release, and uploads it to your Google Play Console.

 # Pre-requisite
 1. Have a Google Play Console account